TakaoNarikawa/react-router-netlify-test/README.md

 ## Tips

-All we need to do is to create `_redirects` containing below.
+All we need to do is to create `public/_redirects` containing below.

 ```
 /*    /index.html   200